appfolio/a11y-academy/README.md

 - [VoiceOver Keyboard Shortcuts on a Mac](https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts)

 This project was inspired by Marcy Sutton's [Empathy Driven Development](https://github.com/marcysutton/empathy-driven-development) project and her [talk at JSConf EU 2018](https://www.youtube.com/watch?v=l95VFLj3e2w).

+Special thanks to Brianna Koch and Nic Bertino for their help in developing this course.